-Steph Choy is a visual artist living and working between Singapore and London.
+Visual artist Steph Choy lives and works between Singapore and London.

-In her artistic practice she investigates the bodily gestures through the complex layers of casting, the juxtaposition with found objects and the photographic gaze.
-These multiple processes of working show her technical abilities in sculpture and image making as well as questioning the limits of viewing these methods within art.
+In her artistic practice, she investigates the bodily gestures through the complex layers of casting, the juxtaposition with found objects and the photographic gaze.
+Choy uses multiple processes of working, showing her technical abilities in sculpture and image making.
+As well as this, she questions the limits of viewing through using these methods within art.

-Her photographic series can be seen as a contemporary reminiscent of classical still life portraitures, and as such are engaged in the historic discourse of contemplation.
-Through these elements she forms narratives to explore the sexualities and sensualities of the human form.
-These images can be read as photographic poetry, with the objects functioning as metaphors and the interpretations open to multiple readings.
-Her previous works also look at the body in relation to nature and the domestic setting.
+Mostly, Choy focuses on classical still life portraitures in her photographic series, engaging in the historic discourse of contemplation.
+She forms narratives to explore the sexualities and sensualities of the human form through this.
+Choy intends these images to be read as photographic poetry, with the objects functioning as metaphors with multiple readings.
+Prior to this, she explores the body in relation to nature and the domestic setting in her work.

 Key factsView CV

-- Holds a BA Fine Art from Goldsmiths, University of London, London (2014)
+- BA Fine Art Goldsmiths, University of London, London (2014)

-- Recipient of an Overseas Teaching Scholarship program from the Ministry of Education, Singapore (2014)
+- Overseas Teaching Scholarship program from the Ministry of Education, Singapore (2014)